flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/selected-modes.md

 When ALT is engaged after OP CLD/DES, the FMA displays ALT in green (FCU altitude hold).

 ## OP DES (Open Descent)
-In OPEN DES, the target speed/mach is maintained by the AP/FD system by adjusting the pitch with the elevator, whereas thrust is maintained either by the Autothrust system, or manually by the flight crew.
+The OPEN DES mode is specifically designed for IDLE thrust.
+The target speed/mach is maintained by the AP/FD system by adjusting the pitch with the elevator, whereas thrust is maintained either by the Autothrust system, or manually by the flight crew.
 Speed target may either be selected or managed.